 A Fern for the Holidays

 It's unclear how the Christmas fern (Polystichum acrostichoides) got its name.
 Some think it’s due to the shape of its leaflets, which resemble a stocking or a winter sleigh.
 It could also be that the Christmas fern is one of the few woodland plants still green in December, making it ideal for use in holiday decorations.
+They also serve as a welcome splash of color during any winter hike.
+Grab your hat and gloves and see if you can spot the Christmas Fern at our Pine Hills or Bluffs of Beaver Bend preserves.

 Regardless of how it got its name, the Christmas fern is one of the most common ferns in eastern United States.
 It can be found in a wide variety of habitats and locations, particularly on shady hillsides and wooded stream banks.
 The fern typically grows in a fountain-like clump to 2' tall and features leathery, lance-shaped evergreen fronds.
 Young fiddleheads (or crosiers) are silvery and scaled, and are found in the spring.
 Unlike some native ferns whose fiddleheads are edible and quite yummy (like the ostrich or garden fern), Christmas ferns are best left off the plant.